Schneegans/schneegans.github.io/_posts/2015-09-21-properties.md

 <!--more-->

-## What's the Observer Pattern?
+## What's the observer pattern?

 <div class="well"><p class="quote"> [...] a software design pattern in which an object, called the subject, maintains a list of its dependants, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.<a href="https://en.wikipedia.org/wiki/Observer_pattern"> - Wikipedia</a></p></div>

 So basically it allows for automatic notification event propagation whenever a value changed.
 Since these state change notifications work really well with the  [Vala Properties](https://wiki.gnome.org/Projects/Vala/PropertiesSample) (and similarly with C# Properties), I'll present a method how to implement something similar in C++.

-## The Basic Property Template Class
+## The basic property template class

 In its most basic form the Property template looks like the following.
 An instance of the template encapsulates a value which can be changed with the `set()` and `get()` methods.
 If the value is changed this way, the signal `on_change()` will be emitted.